-- Just blanch the okra and transfer on a plate.
-You may also put the boiled okra to a large bowl with cold water and/or ice cubes for a few minutes to stop it from cooking.
-Then, drain the water and transfer the okra in a serving plate.
+- Just blanch the okra and transfer it to a plate.
+You may also put the boiled okra in a large bowl with cold water and/or ice cubes for a few minutes to stop it from cooking.
+Then, drain the water and transfer the okra to a serving plate.

 - It is best to use brightly colored okra pods.
 Avoid using dull, bruised, soft, or blemished okra pods.
 If they are too ripe, they will have a very sticky texture.

 - Pour flour into the water and stir it evenly then pour the okra to wash off the fluff on their surface.

 - For non-vegetarians, serve this dish with grilled, fried, or steamed fish or meats.

 - Storage: Can be stored in the fridge in an airtight container for up to 3 days.